-Sure, Mexico's Riviera Maya boasts both jungle and sea, but head further south to Belize and you'll find a honeymoon locale that's just as charming and slightly more off the beaten path, with everything from prime diving at the Belize Barrier Reef to wild jungles dotted with over 600 ancient sites.
-Throw in a few luxe hotels and haute hideaways (hint: Coppolas are involved) and you have the perfect recipe for a romantic Central American getaway.
-Here’s 10 reasons that’ll have you saying “I do” to a honeymoon in the heartland of the Maya.
+Sure, Mexico's Riviera Maya boasts both jungle and sea, but head further south to Belize, and you'll find a honeymoon locale that's just as charming and slightly more off the beaten path, with everything from prime diving at the Belize Barrier Reef to wild jungles dotted with over 600 ancient sites.
+Throw in a few luxe hotels and haute hideaways, and you have the perfect recipe for a romantic Central American getaway.

-There’s a reason Belize has been buzzing lately.
-This Central American gem is an easy one to reach from most major cities, clocking in at a little over four hours from Chicago, Denver and Los Angeles and just two and a half hours from Houston.
-Plus, with airlines like Southwest flying directly into Belize City, honeymooners can snag deals on airfare starting at just $300 roundtrip.
+This Central American gem is an easy one to reach from most major cities, clocking in at a little over four hours from New York, Chicago, Denver, and Los Angeles and just two and a half hours from Houston.
+Plus, with airlines like Southwest flying directly into Belize City, honeymooners can snag deals on airfare starting at just $400 roundtrip.

 In similar style to Venice, travelers can hop from the mainland to Belize’s islands via water taxi, quickly cruising from Belize City to the north islands of Caye Caulker and Ambergris Caye, Belize’s largest island and home to the charming cobblestoned town of San Pedro, the very same place Madonna sang about in “La Isla Bonita.”

-Most spots in Belize take U.S. dollars, but the currency conversion here is pretty easy.
-It’s just $2 Belize to $1 USD, so you can stretch your honeymoon budget even further thanks to the favorable exchange rate.
+Most spots in Belize take U.S. dollars, and the currency conversion here is pretty easy.
+In Belize, $1 is equal to 50 cents in American dollars, so you can stretch your honeymoon budget even further thanks to the favorable exchange rate.

-Temperatures in Belize hover around 84 degrees and even in winter months (from November to March) you don’t have to worry about temperatures dipping below 60.
+Temperatures in Belize hover around 84 degrees, and even in winter months (from November to March), you don’t have to worry about temperatures dipping below 60 degrees.
 Wet season runs from June through December and typically correlates with the Caribbean’s trademark storms, but June and early July are when the country receives the most rainfall.
-If you want to ensure dryer days, plan your honeymoon between the months of February and May (which just so happen to fall outside hurricane season).
+If you want to ensure dryer days, plan your honeymoon between the months of February and May (which just so happen to fall outside of hurricane season).

 While Belize is only as large as the state of Massachusetts, the country is one of the most diverse in terms of landscape and geography.
-Belize is divided into seven regions with thousands of acres of untouched forest; more than 400 tropical islands; three of the Western Hemisphere’s four coral atolls; and the highest waterfall in Central America.
-This may be your first test as a newly married couple compromising on the right mix of relaxation and adventure, since your day could easily start a number of ways, from exploring ancient Maya temples to visiting one of the only jaguar reserves in the world.
+Belize is divided into seven regions with thousands of acres of untouched forest.
+It boasts more than 400 tropical islands, three of the Western Hemisphere’s four coral atolls, and the highest waterfall in Central America.
+This may be your first test as a newly married couple, compromising on the right mix of relaxation and adventure, since your day could easily start a number of ways, from exploring ancient Mayan temples to visiting one of the only jaguar reserves in the world.